 Why we have produced this advice

 We have produced this advice in response to enquiries from osteopaths who are aware that they have a blood-borne infection, but it provides information that may be of relevance to all osteopaths.

 The advice is set out below, or you can download it as an advice note in PDF format, which includes references to additional sources of guidance.

 What is a blood-borne infection?

 For the purposes of this document a blood-borne infection is one of the following:

 - Human immunodeficiency virus (HIV).

 Guidance from Public Health England in this area refers extensively to Exposure Prone Procedures (EPP).
 EPPs are defined as ‘invasive procedures where there is a risk that injury to the worker may result in exposure of the patient’s open tissues to the blood of the worker.
-These include procedures where the worker’s gloved hands may be in contact with sharp instruments, needle tips, or sharp tissues (e.g. spicules of bone or teeth) inside a patient’s open body cavity, wound or confined anatomical space where the hands or fingertips may not be complete visible at all times.
+These include procedures where the worker’s gloved hands may be in contact with sharp instruments, needle tips, or sharp tissues (e.g. spicules of bone or teeth) inside a patient’s open body cavity, wound or confined anatomical space where the hands or fingertips may not be completely visible at all times.
 Such procedures occur mainly in surgery, obstetrics and gynaecology, dentistry and some aspects of midwifery.’

-Osteopaths and exposure prone procedures
+Osteopaths and exposure-prone procedures

 The GOsC has sought advice from the UK Advisory Panel for Healthcare Workers Infected with Bloodborne Viruses (UKAP) in relation to the use by osteopaths of the following procedures: